Biden’s First Primetime Speech Shows the Limits of Optimism

 Despite the challenges strewn across this country, he shimmied with confidence to the podium in the East Room of the White House, the iconic Cross Hall as his backdrop lined with the flags of the states.
 He summoned his signature optimism that Americans might unite in their shared battle, partisanship could give way to cooperation and the promise of tomorrow may match the President’s own faith in the country.

 That dogged positivity was at odds with the ground realities Biden faces some 50 days into his tenure.
 Hours earlier, the President signed into law a popular $1.9 trillion pandemic-relief package that reached his desk with exactly zero Republican votes.
 Lawmakers are entombed at the Capitol behind barricades after a failed Jan.
-6 insurrection sought to overturn the results of an election that gave Trump power, the Justice Department is still searching for the person who tried to blow up the political parties’ headquarters that day and there is little sense that D.C. will see the fencing fall any time soon.
+6 insurrection sought to overturn the results of an election that gave Biden power, the Justice Department is still searching for the person who tried to blow up the political parties’ headquarters that day and there is little sense that D.C. will see the fencing fall any time soon.
 And Biden is still facing a coronavirus that, while perhaps bending to scientific breakthroughs, is still a long way from retreat.

 Just don’t expect Biden to wallow in those hard truths.
 That simply isn’t what he thinks America needs to hear right now.
 “Even if we devote every resource we have, beating this virus and getting back to normal depends on national unity,” Biden said.
 “And national unity isn’t just how politics and politicians vote in Washington or what the loudest voices say on cable or online.
 Unity is what we do together as fellow Americans.”